onestardao/WFGY/TensionUniverse/BlackHole/Q127_data_entropy_truth_synthetic_worlds.md

    * Definition: a regulariser that keeps `Tension_truth(m)` within a target band during training, avoiding both trivial collapse and runaway illusion dominance.
    * Usage: shape the synthetic ecosystem so that a nontrivial but stable backbone is encouraged.

+All these signals are defined at the effective layer.
+They treat `M_synth_reg` state summaries and observables as inputs and do not require any direct manipulation of underlying code or weights.

 ### 7.2 Architectural patterns

 We describe module patterns that can reuse Q127 without revealing deep TU rules.